charliejeynes/food_standard_agency/README.md

 ### Data Analysis and Visualization

-A timeline of percentage representation of F&Y demographics is plotted for the F&Y only using `custom_lineplots`. \
+A timeline of percentage representation of F&Y demographics is plotted for the F&Y only using `custom_lineplots`.

-Demographic variables (age, gender, marital status, religion, health status, work status, deprivation) are compared between F&Y and Census using `custom_barplots`. \
+Demographic variables (age, gender, marital status, religion, health status, work status, deprivation) are compared between F&Y and Census using `custom_barplots`.

-A similar analysis can be applied on selected questions of interest related to risky food behaviour, but only on data collected from F&Y as the census only presents demographic data.
+A similar analysis can be applied on selected questions of interest related to risky food behaviour, but only on data collected from F&Y as the census presents demographic data only.

 ### Statistical Analysis

+The statistical analysis carried out here is using `chi square` as the data is non-parametric (due to the categorical values nature).
+It tests for statistical significance between different subgroups of data.

 ### Correlation Analysis

 ## Interactive Dashboard